Xeverous/the_website/website/pages/cpp/tutorials/beginner/03_control_flow/03_switch.rst

     What does it mean that the expression inside :cch:`switch` is evaluated once?

 It means that any code there will be run once.
-For example, :cch:`switch(func())` will call the function only once, no matter how many cases are present.
+For example, :cch:`switch (func())$$$keyword (func())` will call the function only once, no matter how many cases are present.
 This is contrary to loops, where a condition is evaluated once per iteration.

 Breaks
 ######